 GM Shrum Projects

-After 40 years of reliable power, work is needed
+After 45 years of reliable service, upgrades are needed